2024 12 colonial players logo

-Working Auditions Audition dates for our Season 76 production of Working — A Musical have been announced.
+Working Auditions An additional audition date for our Spring musical: Working — A Musical has been announced.
 Click here for details.

 Students Go Free at CP Students can see shows for free at CP!
 Click here for details!